benner-sistemas/messaging/README.md

 # Benner.Messaging

-Benner.Messaging is a .NET Standard lightweight messaging library for deal with any message broker, easily.
+Benner.Messaging is a .NET Standard lightweight messaging library to deal with any message broker with ease.
-Benner.Messaging support RabbitMQ, ActiveMQ, AmazonSQS and AzureMQ.
+Benner.Messaging supports RabbitMQ, ActiveMQ, Amazon SQS and Azure Queue.
 It is _free and open-source_ under MIT License.

 ## Build Status
 Branch | Status